-Parliamentarians for Nuclear Non-proliferation and Disarmament (PNND), the only international parliamentary network open for any individual parliamentarian to join, provides a forum for parliamentarians to engage with disarmament experts, civil society leaders and other like-minded parliamentarians in order to amplify their actions for nuclear disarmament.
-PNND members play a role in introducing topics and proposals in the interparliamentary bodies (IPU, OSCE, NATO...) and then in following up on their implementation.
+Parliamentarians for Nuclear Non-proliferation and Disarmament (PNND) is the only international parliamentary network on nuclear weapons issues which open for any individual parliamentarian to join.
+PNND provides a forum for parliamentarians to engage with disarmament experts, civil society leaders and other like-minded parliamentarians in order to amplify their actions for nuclear disarmament.
+PNND members play a role in introducing topics and proposals in the inter-parliamentary bodies (IPU, OSCE, NATO...) and then in following up on their implementation.

-PNND members initiate parliamentary debates, questions, legislation, events, joint statements/declarations and other activities in order to advance nuclear risk-reduction, non-proliferation and disarmament.
-PNND leaders include current and former prime ministers, foreign ministers, presidents of national assemblies, chairs of foreign affairs and defence committees, presidents of interparliamentary bodies and other leading parliamentarians.
+PNND members initiate parliamentary debates, questions, legislation, events, joint statements/declarations and other activities in order to advance nuclear risk reduction, non-proliferation and disarmament.

+PNND leaders include current and former prime ministers, foreign ministers, presidents of national assemblies, chairs of foreign affairs and defence committees, presidents of inter-parliamentary bodies and other leading parliamentarians.
 PNND has twice been nominated for the Nobel Peace Prize for its disarmament work.